netteydavid/aurora-docs/README.md

-# ProjectBoreas
+# Project Boreas
-An open source, second layer solution for scaling the Bitcoin network
+Project Boreas is an open source, second layer solution for scaling the Bitcoin network.